Bidski/COMP3320/lighting/casters/README.md

 We return to using textures to apply ambient/diffuse and specular maps.
 Vertex attributes are used, once again, to specify texture coordinates.

+Multiple types of lights are implemented, including directional, point, and spot lights.
+One directional, four point, and one spot light are instantiated.